mgechev/blog.mgechev.com/_drafts/2017-01-17-angular-in-production.md

 <img src="/images/ng-prod/increment-bp.gif" alt="Increase animation" style="display: block; margin: auto;">

 On the image above, a kid in kindergarten is solving a test.
 Once it answers correctly we want to increase it's points with the result it got from the last answer.
-The component which animates the points increase, looks something like:
+The component which animates the points increase looks something like:

 ```ts
 @Component({